 The White Plate Flat Trackers Association - (Pappy Hoel & Al Burke, 1979) was organized to remember the early racers who successfully competed and earned points for top finishing within specific time periods.
 See it at, Junction Ave. & Harmon St., Sturgis SD For additional info, see: https://www.facebook.com/WPFTA/

 The Jackpine Gypsies Motorcycle Club started in 1936, with an official American Motorcycle Association (AMA) charter in 1937.
 AMA began promoting the racing events; which started the now famous Rally in Sturgis on August 14, 1938.
 That weekend celebration in 1938 had a lineup of only nine racers and a small audience watching the races.

-The average age for a motorcycle club is three years, and after 78 years, this club is still running strong.
-The club owns all the property on which most of our club activities take place.
-There is approximately 40 acres adjacent to Interstate 90 between Exit 30 and Exit 32, the busiest section of Interstate 90 during the Sturgis Rally.
-A lighted short track, motocross track, field meet area, hillclimb area, clubhouse, office and state approved concession business are located on these grounds.
+The average age for a motorcycle club is three years, and after 78 years, the Black Hills club is still running strong.
+The club owns all the property on which most club activities take place.
+A lighted short track, motocross track, field meet area, hillclimb area, clubhouse, office and state approved concession business are located on the grounds.

 The Jackpine Gypsies are a non-profit organization.
 They donate to area charities, including: the local food bank, Sturgis High School, Zonta Club of Sturgis, and Christian Motorcycle Association.
 Go to their site if you are interested in becoming a member. www.JackpineGypsies.com